 By the way, I bumped into Tyler again as he has slowed down again after his long day in the saddle to San Simeon.

 So after the campground from hell, I set off for Lompoc going inland again as the Vandenburg Base blocks the coastal route for Highway 1.
 Rain showers, sometimes heavy continued for most of the very boring ride through agricultural areas that seemed to go on forever, very boring and wet ride with rotting cabbage and cauliflower smell as an accompaniment.
-I stopped in Guadalupe for a snack and to put on more rain gear then pedalled on.
+I stopped in Guadalupe for a snack and to put on more rain gear, then pedalled on.
 The only challenge today was the Harris Grade Road which goes up to about 960 feet in a very short time – lots of hairpins to negotiate on both up and down sections.
-There was a tow truck about half way down the decent, he had the job of hauling a car off the hillside that had launched itself over the edge and landed on a steep incline on the hillside.
-The woman driver had already been evacuated by the paramedics and fire fighters and taken to hospital.
+There was a tow truck about halfway down the decent, he had the job of hauling a car off the hillside that had launched itself over the edge and landed on a steep incline on the hillside.
+The woman driver had already been evacuated by the paramedics and fire fighters then taken to hospital.
 The tow truck driver told me that the car never rolled but landed flat on its belly, well, as flat as it could on that incline – that probably saved the driver’s life?

 Pretty well a downhill run all the way into Lompoc from the Harris Grade Road where I met up with Tyler again at the Starbucks in downtown Lompoc.
-He stayed at the crappy campground too on the previous night in a different area than me – his spot was even worse he told me as he had people partying most of the night right next to him!
+He stayed at the crappy campground too on the previous night in a different area than me – his spot was even worse, he told me, as he had people partying most of the night right next to him!

-Lompoc’s a big strip mall of a city and has all the usual array of stores and fast food joints found in so many larger towns and cities nowadays.
+Lompoc’s a big strip mall of a city and has all the usual array of stores and fast-food joints found in so many larger towns and cities nowadays.
 There is a Federal Prison nearby as well as the huge Vandenburg base, which I would image fuel a lot of the economy here what with visitors etc. Good for me though as there are lots of motels at a reasonable price to stay at, even on a weekend!

 Leaving Lompoc it was one long grind to over 900 some feet.
 But unlike yesterday which was a much steeper grade, today’s climb was over many miles, so just punishment for a longer time 😉